solidi/hl-mods/workspace/redist/readme.txt

 - "sv_breakabletime" - time inwhich breakables respawn
 - "mp_voting" - turn end of map voting on or off
 - "mp_spawnprotectiontime" - amount of time in seconds spawn protection is enabled
+- "sv_chaosfilter" - list of mutators which are ignored in chaos mode

 Report Bugs: